 A web server is just another computer and requires basic security configuration.
-In the first part, we show you how to secure your SSH access and configure your firewall.
+In the first part of our series, we show you how to harden your SSH access and configure your firewall.
 You can use this configuration for any type of server.

 Always stay in the loop!

 It is important to understand that your own server means responsibility.
 A server is just another computer exposed to the internet.
 An insecure server can easily become a target for automated attacks and quickly join another botnet.

 So, before proceeding, read part 0 of this series.
 Write down your basic idea and a security concept.
 Document important steps.
 Do not blindly implement or configure anything.
 Blindly changing configuration files and hoping that it is somehow secure isn’t a good approach.

 - an operating system of your choice (We will use Debian 9 in this series.
 Most steps stay the same if you use Debian 10 or newer.)